pkirlin/pl-s23/labs/lab1/index.md

     the instructions in this file.
 This is where you will answer the questions for the lab.

 ## Part B: One Is Zero

 After you finish Part A, try to write the second program from our previous class, "One is Zero."
 Directions are in the `OneIsZero.java` file (or see the class webpage or your handout.)

+## Submitting the lab

+At the end of the lab session, upload the two `LeroyAndTheCookies` files to canvas.
+Also include `OneIsZero.java` if you made any progress on that.